 Having agents or faculty members submit tickets will prevent potential login questions from users who typically haven’t logged in for support such as parents and students.
 This also helps to drive accurate model and issue selection so rules continue to route tickets to the correct departments.

-We also suggest ensuring that knowledge base articles are up to date.
+- Managing the Knowledge Base - We also suggest ensuring that knowledge base articles are up to date.
 Please remember that KB articles support external url linking; so it is a good time to double-check those links and maybe add some ones.
-Help content regarding knowledge base management can be found here: Managing the Knowledge Base.

-You may also want to leverage the “Announcements“ app to share messages with your technical staff and faculty users within Incident IQ.
-There is a short screencast recording that shows how to install and configure the Announcements App linked here.
+- Announcements App linked here - Share messages with your technical staff and faculty users within Incident IQ.
+There is a short screencast recording that shows how to install and configure the the Announcement App.

-There will likely be scenarios where you need to alert users of potential delays or need to provide additional instructions for certain types of tickets.
+- Custom Fields - There will likely be scenarios where you need to alert users of potential delays or need to provide additional instructions for certain types of tickets.
 You can utilize “Information” type custom fields in tickets to post specific messages to requestors during ticket submission.
-Here’s another short video demonstrating new custom field setup.

 We are happy to help with any needed adjustments to email inboxes, routing rules, knowledge base, user permissions and teams.